-Diagnostics Capture: When enabled, this option makes the channel's diagnostic information available to OPC applications allows the usage of statistics tags that provide feedback to client applications regarding the operation of the channel.
+Diagnostics Capture: When enabled, this option makes the channel's diagnostic information available to OPC applications.
 Because the server's diagnostic features require a minimal amount of overhead processing, it is recommended that they be utilized when needed and disabled when not.
 The default is disabled.

-Note: This property is not available if the driver does not support diagnostics.
+- Note: This property is not available if the driver does not support diagnostics. - For more information, refer to Communication Diagnostics in the server help.